Linda L. Rice: Background

-As reported by equibase

-Training titles
+Top trainer title

 In 2009, Rice became the first woman in the modern era to win a trainer's title at a major U.S. racing circuit.
 She did so at Saratoga Race Course.
 She won the award with 75 starters, to the 135 starters of second-place finisher Todd Pletcher.

 In addition to her win at Saratoga Racecourse in 2009, in 2011-2012 Rice won back-to-back training titles at Aqueduct Racetrack.
 In July 2011 she tied Todd Pletcher for top honors in the Spring/Summer meet at Belmont Park.